JustAboutJeff/who_run_it/README.md

 ![WHO RUN IT](http://i.minus.com/iFQ6RJ7jHO4LB.png "WHO RUN IT")

-> WHO RUN IT is a disributed, social running club for the web.
+> WHO RUN IT is a disributed, social running club for the web: <http://whorunit.herokuapp.com>

 **Created by:**